 Bacula Enterprise is the world’s first enterprise class backup and recovery solution to offer advanced, automated backup of Docker containers.
 Its Docker backup module takes container ease of use to a new level.
 This world-leading technology has now been further updated to also include Docker volume backup and recovery.

 This module is integrated via the Docker official API and means users can rapidly and easily backup multiple Docker containers without having to install an agent inside each container.
 This automated external Docker volumes backup is part of Bacula’s capability for full orchestration integration.
 It is available at most subscription levels of Bacula Enterprise at no additional cost for a limited period of time.

 Whether your deployed container environment is used for lift-and-shift of monolithic applications, or refactoring legacy applications, or building new distributed applications - developers and Systems Administrators can use Bacula's advanced technology with an especially high level of flexibility – via either Bacula’s GUI or command line interface.
 Remember, this high level of flexibility and customization possibilities are fundamental to Bacula’s approach: to empower the user by introducing a wide range of options to her/him you achieve their aims.

-Bacula Enterprise software is designed so that organizations can deploy this solution for their entire physical, virtual, cloud and all hybrid environments, regardless of architecture, all from a single platform.
+Bacula Enterprise software is designed so that organizations can deploy this Docker backup solution for their entire physical, virtual, cloud and all hybrid environments, regardless of architecture, all from a single platform.

-Effective backup and recovery is especially important because when a container’s life ends, there may be data in it that is needed.
-However, due to the challenging nature of a containerized environment, other backup solutions cannot, as of today, perform simple and efficient Docker container backup – and in nearly all cases, not at all.
-Bacula is the only solution to provide fully automated backup of Docker.
+Effective Docker backup and recovery is especially important because when a container’s life ends, there may be data in it that is needed.
+However, due to the challenging nature of Docker environments, other backup solutions cannot, as of today, perform simple and efficient Docker container backup – and in nearly all cases, not at all.
+Bacula is the only solution to provide fully automated backup of Docker and its data volumes.

 Safe & Efficient Use of Docker Containers